-When you feel that you may the victim of cybersquatting, user-squatting (person who is registering user names that infringe your trademarks) or typo squatting (misspelling domains that capitalize on your trademark and divert traffic to the cyber-squatters website) you should contact an internet domain name lawyer.
+When you feel that you may the victim of cybersquatting, user-squatting (person who is registering user names that infringe your trademarks), or typo-squatting (misspelling domains that capitalize on your trademark and divert traffic to the cyber-squatter website) you should contact an internet domain name lawyer.
 We can help you decide whether to file a federal lawsuit alleging trademark infringement or a violation of the ACPA (including RDNH anti-cyber squatting cases) or simply move forward with the more efficient UDRP arbitration process.

 We can help you prove the registrant of the domain name registered the domain in bad faith and for the sole purpose and with the intent to take advantage of your brand and trademarks.
 If the WIPO arbitration panel agrees, we can seek to order the registrar to transfer the domain back to you.
 If we decide to pursue federal trademark or ACPA litigation we will seek all monetary and equitable remedies available.
 We also defend UDRP and Federal Trademark actions.

 Call our internet and IP attorney today at (877) 276-5084.
 We offer low flat rate fees for UDRP arbitration cases.
 We look forward to working with you.